ktrutmann/MLA_Experiment_Code/Investment_Task/Readme.md

 - `i_block` the index of the condition in the condition_sequence starting with 0.
 - `condition` tracks the current condition name.
 - `skipper` is set to true to skip the last round of each block.
-This is because the price path
+This is because the price path will move one last time in the end.

 ## Exported Data (Codebook)